puppetlabs/puppet-specifications/language/catalog_expressions.md

 matches exported resources, both those created during the current catalog production and those that are exported from other nodes.

-Collector Expressions are Q-value producing expressions.
+Collector Expressions does not produce a directly assignable value.
 However Collector Expressions can take part in Relationship Expressions, where all resources that the collection matches have the Relationship Expression applied.
 If the query does not produce any matching resources and used in a relationship, then the